sahoomrutyunjaya12345/Customer-Churn-Prediction_Dashboard/README.md

 # Customer-Churn-Prediction_Dashboard
 In the competitive telecom industry, retaining customers is critical to sustaining revenue and growth.
 This Power BI dashboard provides an interactive analysis of key factors contributing to customer churn.
-By visualizing customer demographics, service usage, and account details, it enables businesse.
+By visualizing customer demographics, service usage, and account details, it enables businesses to identify churn trends, uncover insights, and strategize effectively to improve retention.